brianglass/anastasis/files/canon_for_confession.md

 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Virgin Mother, who gave birth to God, one of the Trinity, and carried him in your arms, quench the fiercely flaming furnace of the passions and wash my soul with streams of tears.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">I tremble at deathÂ’s coming, O all-pure, and do not wholly fear that judgement; while I do not wholly cease from doing evils.
+mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">I tremble at death’s coming, O all-pure, and do not wholly fear that judgement; while I do not wholly cease from doing evils.
 Take pity and save me by your prayers before the end.</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Grant me never silent groans and a fount of tears, Sovereign Lady, that I may wash away my many faults and incurable wounds, so that I may reach eternal life.</span>